PennLINC/qsirecon/docs/preprocessing.rst

 Building a pipeline
 --------------------

-QSIPrep builds a pipeline based on your BIDS inputs.
+QSIRecon builds a pipeline based on your BIDS inputs.
 In general the pipeline will incorporate all the data it knows how to handle (i.e. fieldmaps, dMRI and anatomical data) automatically.
 There may be cases where you want to change the default behavior, particularly in regard to